ansible/ansible-dev-tools/README.md

 ## Installation

-`python -m pip install ansible-cdk`
+`python -m pip install ansible-dev-tools`

 ## Usage

-In addition to installing each of the above tools, `ansible-cdk` provides an easy way to show the versions of the content creation tools that make up the current development environment.
+In addition to installing each of the above tools, `ansible-dev-tools` provides an easy way to show the versions of the content creation tools that make up the current development environment.

 ```
-$ ansible-cdk --version
+$ adt --version
 ansible-builder                          3.0.0
-ansible-cdk                              1.0.0
+ansible-dev-tools                        1.0.0
 ansible-core                             2.15.2
 ansible-lint                             6.17.2
 ansible-navigator                        3.4.2